Simhyeon/rif/meta.md

 * [x] Self reference panics on sanity check
 This was because child was self-referencing and i didn't made such diversion to check self-referencing in child node.
 * [x] Add node method is checker struct doesn't add children to node map
+* [x] .rifignore is not properly applied on directories